-TABLE 8 (R
+TABLE 7 (R

-Customer Excellence Performance Measures and Objectives Actual 2016 Actual 2017 Objective: Satisfies / Quality Public Satisfaction: Participation 89% 89% Average travel times to a depart 49% < 10 min.
-49% < 10 min.
+Customer Excellence Performance Measures and Objectives Actual 2017 Actual 2018 Objective: Satisfies / Quality Public Satisfaction: Participation 89% 88% Average travel time to a denot 49% < 10 min.
+52% < 10 min.
 Average travel time to a depot 35% = 11-20 min.
 35% = 11-20 min.
-Customer Satisfaction: Overall satisfaction rated as very satisfied 82% 86% Average time spent in a depot 8.7 mins 9.2 mins Depot Satisfaction: The BCMB conducts an annual survey of depot operators both online and in person.
-Donats averall satisfaction with the CSA 84% 91% Depots overall satisfaction with the CSA (46% were highly satisfied) (50% were highly satisfied)
+Customer Satisfaction: Overall satisfaction rated as very satisfied 86% 82% Average time spent in a depot 9.2 mins 10.1 mins Depot Satisfaction: The BCMB conducts an annual survey of depot operators both online and in person.
+Depots overall satisfaction with the CSA 91% 87% Depots over all satisfaction with the CSA (50% were highly satisfied) (44% were highly satisfied)

 Public Satisfaction: The BCMB assesses public satisfaction through a bi-annual survey conducted through Ipsos Reid.
 The survey targets approximately 1000 Albertans and provides data based on a representative sample of Albertans aged 18 and older.
-The survey was conducted in February 2016 with 1,001 online interviews being completed and will be conducted again in February 2018.
+The survey was conducted in January 2018 with 1,006 online interviews being completed and will be conducted again in January 2020.

 Customer Satisfaction: The BCMB assesses depot customer satisfaction through our annual Depot Exit Interviews.
 Customers are surveyed as they are leaving a depot after returning beverages containers.
-In 2016, the survey captured 1,222 Albertans in the Calgary and Lethbridge area.
 In 2017, the surveys captured 1,180 Albertans in the Edmonton and area.
+In 2018, the surveys captured 1,212 Albertans in the Calgary and Lethbridge area.
 The BCMB will continue to survey depot customers around the province, rotating back to the same regions at least once every three to four years.
-Overall customer satisfaction remains high with a 4% increase in satisfaction in 2017.
+Overall customer satisfaction remains high though there was a 4% decline in 2018 as compared to 2017.
 Based on the data gathered since 2011 we know the strongest correlation to customer satisfaction at a depot is related to their confidence in the accuracy of the refund they received.
 We also know that if the customer spends more than 10 minutes at a depot the perception of that experience is poorer than if it is less than 10 minutes.

 Depot Satisfaction: Stakeholder satisfaction is important to the BCMB.
 We survey different stakeholders in different ways to assess the level of satisfaction they have with their experience working in and using the system.
-2017 saw a 7% increase in depot satisfaction with the CSA.